What is Sexual Harassment under Alaska Law?

 How does Alaska Law Prohibit Sexual Harassment?

-Additionally, federal and Alaska laws create specific agencies which are responsible for handling sexual harassment cases.
+Furthermore, federal and Alaska laws create specific agencies which are responsible for handling sexual harassment cases.
 The agencies are given authority to investigate workplaces in Barrow to determine if the incidents alleged in the complaints they receive are true.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Alaska attorney help?